StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Introduction

-In our approach, we use unknown object instance segmentation to break our scene up into objects, as per prior work~\cite{paxton2021predicting,singh2022progprompt,goyal2022ifor,qureshi2021nerp}.
+One potential approach for this task is to train a language-conditioned multi-modal transformer to directly predict the best sequence of actions the robot should take~\cite{jiang2022vima,shridhar2022cliport,shridhar2022perceiver,liu2022structformer,guhur2022instruction}.
+Such models have achieved impressive results on pick-and-place tasks for known objects~\cite{jiang2022vima,shridhar2022perceiver}; however, for structure generation of unseen objects, regressing to a single solution can often create problems when there are multiple, potentially conflicting, constraints (e.g., place objects ``tightly'' but avoid collisions)~\cite{liu2022structformer}.
+By contrast, planning-inspired approaches work by generating and refining a distribution over estimated poses~\cite{paxton2021predicting}, most notably diffusion models~\cite{janner2022diffuser,huang2023diffusion}.
+Such diffusion models have shown applications not just to image generation~\cite{rombach2022high,sohl2015deep,ho2020denoising,kapelyukh2022dall}, but to motion planning and pose estimation~\cite{huang2023diffusion,janner2022diffuser}, and to rearrangement~\cite{kapelyukh2022dall}, achieving better results than previous policies due to their ability to more accurately capture the space of potential solutions.
+We hypothesize that by iteratively refining predicted goals from a diffusion model, subject to learned constraints, we can similarly find better solutions for language-conditioned structure creation.
+In our approach, called \structdiffusion{}, we first use unknown object instance segmentation to break up our scene into objects, as per prior work~\cite{paxton2021predicting,singh2022progprompt,goyal2022ifor,qureshi2021nerp}.
 Then, we use a multi-modal transformer to combine both word tokens and object encodings from Point Cloud Transformer~\cite{guo2021pct} in order to make 6-DoF goal pose predictions.
-These predictions are both refined iteratively via diffusion and selected with a ``discriminator'' model that learns to recognize unrealistic samples.
-Our planning-inspired approach is based on three key ideas: \begin{enumerate} \item An object-centric transformer learns how to construct different types of multi-object structures from observations of novel objects and language instructions; \item A diffusion model captures a diverse distribution of semantic structures, useful for refinement and planning; \item A learned discriminator model which dramatically improves performance by rejecting samples violating physical and structural constraints. \end{enumerate} To summarize, we propose the first diffusion-based planner for rearrangement of previously-unseen objects, and demonstrate that it generates realistic samples better than baselines in both the real world and simulation.
+These predictions are both refined iteratively via diffusion and the best goal is selected with a ``discriminator'' model that is trained to recognize unrealistic samples.
+Because goals are predicted relative to the observed partial-view point clouds of the objects, it's possible to get strong results without any object models or object foreknowledge.
+We train two main components: \begin{enumerate} \item \textbf{An object-centric, language-conditioned diffusion model}, which learns how to construct different types of multi-object structures from observations of novel objects and language instructions. \item \textbf{A learned discriminator}, which drastically improves performance by rejecting samples violating physical constraints. \end{enumerate}

+This approach allows \structdiffusion{} to resolve problems not possible in previous work.
+Compared to an existing single-task model and a strong multi-task baseline we introduce, \structdiffusion{} achieves $16.3\%$ and $13.5\%$ higher success rates respectively.
+To our knowledge, \structdiffusion{} is the first work that can build multiple structures requiring stacking and 3D reasoning, while generalizing over different unseen objects given high-level language instructions.
+We believe that this approach will allow for language-guided control of robots, to be applied to more complex tasks and environments.